doctrine/mongodb-odm/docs/en/reference/annotations-reference.rst

         // ...
     }

+.. _annotation_distance:

 @Distance
 ---------

-Use the @Distance annotation in combination with geospatial indexes and when running $near queries the property will be populated with a distance value.
+This annotation can be used in combination with geospatial indexes and the :ref:`geoNear() <geonear>` query method to populate the property with the calculated distance value.

 .. code-block:: php